Joel Rifkin's house

-This Google Street View image of 1492 Garden Street was taken in September of 2012.
+This Google Street View image of 1492 Garden Street was taken in September 2012.

 Rifkin admitted to murdering 17 women.
 However, two of his victims remain unidentified.

 His first victim, Heidi "Susie" Balch, wasn't identified until 2013.
 Although she was murdered in 1989, she wasn't reported missing until 2001.
-To complicate matters, her aunt had stated that she was last seen in 1995, which was six years after her death.
+To complicate matters further, her aunt believed that she had been last seen in 1995, which was six years after her death.

-However, the police eventually learned that the 1995 "sighting" was a piece of second-hand information that had come from someone else.
+However, the police eventually learned that the 1995 "sighting" was an unreliable piece of second-hand information that had come from someone else.

-A Google Street View of the southern side of the house, as seen from Spruce Lane.
+This is a Google Street View image of the southern side of the house, as seen from Spruce Lane.

-According to Rifkin's neighbors, he was a quiet loner who was always "respectful" and "pleasant" to deal with.
+Rifkin's neighbor described him as a quiet loner who was always respectful and pleasant to deal with.